Containers🔗

 For example: Adding a package to an existing miniconda container image.

-With recipe file my_recipe.def
+We prepare a recipe file my_recipe.def

 Bootstrap: localimage